Adetunji22/GoogleStock_Analysis/README.md

 3. Identify the days with the highest percentage gains and losses to understand significant price movements.
 4. Analyze the relationship between the closing price and the 30-day moving average to identify potential upward, downward, or sideways trends.

+   please access the solution for this project by clicking  the provided [link](https://github.com/Adetunji22/GoogleStock_Trend_Analysis-/blob/main/solution.md)